2024 SAFF U-17 Championship

 The 2024 SAFF U-17 Championship was the ninth edition of the SAFF U-17 Championship, an international football competition for men's under-17 national teams organized by South Asian Football Federation (SAFF).
-Its played from 20–30 September 2024 in Thimphu, Bhutan.
+Its played from 20 to 30 September 2024 in Thimphu, Bhutan.

 India are the defending champions, who won their sixth title by defeating Bangladesh 2–0 goals in the final on 30 September 2024.

 Venue

 All matches played at the Changlimithang Stadium in Thimphu, Bhutan.